| Read Time: 7 minutes | Elder Law

 Continue Reading

-Can a Life Estate Deed Be Contested?
+Can a Life Estate Deed Be Contested in New York?

 A life estate deed in New York is an estate planning tool that allows the current owner, the grantor, to designate a beneficiary, known as a grantee, who will inherit the property when the grantor dies.
 Upon the grantor’s death, the property transfers to the grantee named in the life estate deed and doesn’t have to go through probate....